madef/docs-advanced-importer/docs/en/08_Import_CSV.md

 "demo-2","demo-2-3","Product 2","green",43,"9.99",40,"Women > T-shirt","Outlet  > T-shirt","http://prestashopxmlimporter.madef.fr/app.png","http://prestashopxmlimporter.madef.fr/en/image_0.png"
 ```

-The template to convert the CSV in XML must look like this:
+The template to convert the CSV in XML will looks like this:

 ```
 <product external-reference="{{0}}">